 I delight in my life by the beach, the open ocean and sky.
 I love to shine kindness and bring hope and joy to everyday life.
 Every living being has its place.
 In my eyes you’re perfect just as you are.
 With me as your guide, you’ll relieve strain and stress, quieten your mind, soften your heart and deepen the connection to your soul, spirit and energy body so you can live in the brightest happiest way possible, even through the hard times.

 My Yoga appeals to thoughtful, kind and gentle folk who appreciate sensitive teaching and mindful exploration.
 The majority are aged 40-70 years old and come from all walks of life.
-The Yoga I love to share is nurturing, soulful, playful and transformational.
+The way I share yoga is nurturing, soulful, playful and transformational.
 Modern life is demanding, requiring so much effort and striving that we even end up finding our sport and recreation is the same.

 This Yoga is more of an 'undoing' and will help to re-balance and restore a sense of ease, joy and relief in mind as well as body.
-Increasingly I'm blending energy healing into my teaching so that you will receive extra clearing and support from the practice.
+Increasingly I'm blending energy healing into my teaching so that you’ll receive extra clearing and support from the practice.

 "As a psychotherapist, I attend frequent courses, but the way you hold space, Julia, the way you enable others to explore and connect to themselves and each other is exceptional.
 You've brought so much warmth, humour and depth it's remarkable.
 And what's also remarkable is that these 'ordinary' women have embraced it so wholeheartedly too" Tess